Chris Pratt Barely Escapes a Dinosaur's Jaws in New Jurassic World: Fallen Kingdom Trailer

 However, fans will have to wait a few more months until they can actually see the movie in theaters.
 Jurassic Park: Fallen Kingdom hits theaters June 22.

 Even thought the sequel has yet to reach the box office, a third film is already in the works.
 In February, Universal Pictures revealed Jurassic World 3 will be released June 11, 2021.
-Colin Trevorrow, who directed the first Jurassic World and was a screenwriter for the sequel, will return to direct the third film.
-Emily Carmichael will co-write the film, and Steven Spielberg, who directed the original Jurassic Park, will serve as executive producer.
+Colin Trevorrow, who directed the first Jurassic World and was a screenwriter for the sequel, is returning to direct the third film.
+Emily Carmichael is co-writing the film, and Steven Spielberg, who directed the original Jurassic Park, is serving as executive producer.

 It's no surprise Universal Pictures is expanding the franchise.
 As E!
 News previously reported, Jurassic World brought in $1.67 billion worldwide.